SystemsApproach/5G/primer.rst

 time it takes to transmit one OFDMA symbol.
-The number of bits that can be encoded in each symbol depends on the modulation rate, so for example using *Quadrature Amplitude Modulation (QAM)*, 16-QAM yields 4 bits per symbol and 64-QAM yields 6 bits per symbol
+The number of bits that can be encoded in each symbol depends on the modulation rate, so for example using *Quadrature Amplitude Modulation (QAM)*, 16-QAM yields 4 bits per symbol and 64-QAM yields 6 bits per symbol.

 .. _fig-sched-grid:
 .. figure:: figures/Slide12.png